SmartGridready/SmartGridready.github.io/source/content/glossary.rst

     Product
         A Product is a device that provides power management related services and exposes its functionalities through a proprietary interface.
-The SmartGridready :term:`CommHandler` allows the :term:`Communicator` to communicate with the :term:`Product` through a generic interface, independent of the Product's proprietary implementation.
+The SmartGridready :term:`Communication Handler` allows the :term:`Communicator` to communicate with the :term:`Product` through a generic interface, independent of the Product's proprietary implementation.
 Examples for
         :term:`Products` are smart meters, heat pumps, :term:`PVA`, :term:`EVSE`.